google/osdfir-infrastructure/charts/grr/README.md

 After installing GRR on minikube and kicking the tires you likely aim for running GRR in a more real life scenario.
 For this you could consider installing GRR on a managed Kubernetes cluster in the cloud like on [Google Cloud's Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE).
 We have you covered by documenting two flavours below on how you can quickly get up to speed with a GKE based GRR installation:
-- GRR on GKE with layer 4 load balancer
+- GRR on GKE with layer 4 load balancer (TODO)
 - GRR on GKE with layer 7 load balancer

 Your choice of load balancer will determine how your GRR client fleet communicates with GRR's [Fleetspeak](https://github.com/google/fleetspeak) based communication layer.